khanmjk/altsoftwareplanning/README.md

 * **No True Skill Matching:** While skills are tracked for engineers, there's no automated matching to initiative requirements for resource suggestions.
 * **UI for Advanced Planning Entities:** While the data model supports Goals, Themes, Project Managers, Work Packages, and Plan Archiving, dedicated UI views for managing all aspects of these (beyond basic linking in initiatives or adding PMs to a roster) are still under development or planned.
 * **Manual Refresh for Some Cross-View Updates:** Some complex data interdependencies might occasionally require a manual refresh of a view (e.g., by navigating away and back) if a direct data-driven UI update isn't immediately implemented for all edge cases.
-* **Roadmap Views:** Advanced roadmap visualizations (timeline, by theme as charts, etc.) are planned for future iterations of the "Roadmap & Backlog" feature.

 ---